 - If your script reuses open-source code from another author:

-- Your script must also be published in open-source format, unless explicit permission is granted by the original author, or unless the reused code is public domain AND it constitutes an insignificant part of your codebase.
+- Your script must also be published open-source, unless explicit permission to that effect was granted by the original author, or unless the reused code is considered public domain AND it constitutes an insignificant part of your codebase.

 - All code published by TradingView in built-ins or documentation.

-- Standard code ported from classic indicators widely available on other platforms like RSI, Stoch, etc., which excludes original code containing author-specific adaptations or ports of recent indicators.
+- Standard code ported from classic indicators widely available on other platforms like RSI, Stoch, etc., excluding original code containing author-specific adaptations, or ports of indicators recently published elsewhere.